Summary and Analysis of The Little Black Boy by William Blake

 The mother tells how the worldly appearance that we obsess over is temporary and God, our creator, does not judge us based on it.
 To God, everyone is equal, black or white it does not matter.
 She also tells him about the Christian belief that the sufferings black people are enduring in this life are going t make them closer to God in the next life.
 The purity of child, and love, concern and moral beliefs of the mother are all to portray that black people are as human as white people are.
 They appear different only because of being born in a different climate and it has nothing to do with the goodness of their soul.

 Another thing to notice is that the black boy shows the attributes of love and care towards the white boy, even though he knows that white do not like black.
-Still he is choosing to love white boy because he knows that God loves everyone equally.
+Still, he is choosing to love white boy because he knows that God loves everyone equally.
 The black boy presents the ideas of afterlife to the white boy as well.
 He, also in his innocence, thinks that maybe around the tent of God the Sun will be brighter, which is a symbol of God’s love.
-Therefore, he tells the white child that he will protect him from the heat until white child learns to bear it.
+Therefore, he tells the white child that he will protect him from the heat until the white child learns to bear it.
 Black accept the heat of Sun or God’s love in this world, therefore, when the white child will learn to bear it as well, they will become identical.
 By this, the black boy thinks that the white boy will finally love him, as they will be same.
 The closing words of the poem show how we all want to be loved and accepted by others.
 If a person is rejected by society, he gives up all hopes of living.
-The black people are not only rejected, but also on top of that tortured for their appearance in inhuman ways by the privileged white people.
+The black people are not only rejected but also on top of that tortured for their appearance in inhuman ways by the privileged white people.
 However, God has created everyone equal; the Sun shines equally on every person.
 It does not decide whom to shine upon based on their appearances.
 If our Lord is not discriminating on how people look, then who are you and I to judge?

 Blake’s poems have always carried a deeper message for everyone and this poem is no different.
 Blake keeps breaking all the myths and racist beliefs throughout The Little Black Boy and giving new perspective to think from.